linusjf/BIAY/January2024.md

 May the Holy Spirit lead us. 🙏

+### Matt Redman - Music Video ###

 [![Matt Redman - Blessed Be Your Name (Lyrics and Chords)](https://raw.githubusercontent.com/linusjf/BIAY/main/January/jpgs/mrblessedbeyourname.jpg)](https://www.youtu.be/tTpTQ4kBLxA "Matt Redman - Blessed Be Your Name (Lyrics and Chords)")

+### Day 6 - Joice Pereira ###

+I will bless you and make your name great.
+So that you will be a blessing.
+I will bless those who bless you.

+Abraham had a great gain of faith through him God is going to bless the world.

+Job is blameless and upright man who fears God and turns away from evil.
+In all his suffering Job did not sin or charge God with wrongdoing.

+Proverb: The fear of the Lord  is the beginning of the knowledge.

 ## January 07,2024 ##